-Any electrical equipment supplied by FedUni Living that is faulty or damaged must be reported to the office immediately.
+Any electrical equipment supplied by Fedliving that is faulty or damaged must be reported to the office immediately.
 Faulty items will be replaced or repaired as soon as possible.

 Personal electrical items brought into residence must be tagged and tested to meet the Victorian Electrical Standards as soon as possible after moving onto Res.

-Ballarat: FedUni Living hold Testing and Tagging Sessions at various times during the year (usually week one of classes).
+Ballarat: Fedliving hold Testing and Tagging Sessions at various times during the year (usually week one of classes).
 These will be advertised in your residence.
 Please ensure that your items are tested prior to arrival.

-- During office hours dial 5327 9480 for the FedUni Living office
+- During office hours dial 5327 9480 for the Fedliving office

 - Emergency services dial triple zero, 000 for Fire, Police, Ambulance

-If the resident support number is not working (power out perhaps?) you can dial the numbers directly;
+If the resident support number is not working you can dial security directly on 5327 6333.

-- During office hours dial 5122 6236 for the FedUni Living office
+- During office hours dial 5122 6236 for the Fedliving office

 - Emergency services dial triple zero, 000 for fire, police or ambulance

 Note, for most issues, please dial Security who can best direct your call.
-If contact fire, ambulance or police, please dial Security immediately after to alert them of your call to emergency services and they will also direct emergency services to your location.
+If fire, ambulance or police are contacted, please dial Security immediately after to alert them of your call to emergency services and they will also direct emergency services to your location.,

-If the resident support number is not working (power out perhaps?) you can dial the numbers directly from a mobile phone;
+If the resident support number is not working you can dial the numbers directly from a mobile phone;

 - Security (general) 5122 6662